Skip to Content

 • Amazing Talker, SuperProf, and Music Teachers Online offer the option to search for tutors near you or online, and list the rates of the tutors.

-To save money, you could look connecting with an Irish exchange student or someone from your local Irish Community (for example The Irish Club of WA, The Claddagh Association, Perth Comhaltas (Australia), or Irish in Perth | Facebook: Opens in new window ) and organising a skills or service swap.
+To save money, you could look at connecting with an Irish exchange student or someone from your local Irish Community.
+For example, see the Irish Club of WA, the Claddagh Association, Perth Comhaltas (Australia), or Irish in Perth | Facebook: Opens in new window .
+You may be able to arrange a skills or service swap.

 Someone playing on an irish harp